partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Yeah... ugh, this is really hard...

-Unit-01: Quaack?
+Unit 01: Quaack?
 Who the heck could "the most fabulous in all the land" be-waaakk??!
 Who indeed-wak!?

 👉1337